-5.7 Subjects Not to be Volunteered When Testifying
+5.8 Subjects Not to be Volunteered When Testifying

-5.7.1 Prior Criminal History
+5.8.1 Prior Criminal History

-Unless specifically directed by the Court (or by the counsel

-based upon the judge's ruling), do not volunteer or offer the defendant's prior criminal history.
+Unless specifically directed by the Court (or by the counsel based upon the judge's ruling), do not volunteer or offer the defendant's prior criminal history.
 The admissibility of a defendant's criminal history is subject to strict admissibility rules best left to the prosecutor to guide the witness by specific questions that require precise responses.

-5.7.2 Issues Involving Constitutional Rights
+5.8.2 Issues Involving Constitutional Rights

-Commenting in front of a jury about a defendant's choice to exercise his constitutional right to remain silent or request counsel is grounds for a mistrial.
+Commenting in front of a jury about a defendant's decision to exercise his constitutional right to remain silent or request counsel is grounds for a mistrial.
 A suspect questioned by law enforcement in a custodial setting has the constitutional right to remain silent and have counsel present during questioning.
-Commenting on the fact that a defendant exercised either or both of these constitutional rights is inherently prejudicial and is a recognized basis for a mistrial or reversal of a conviction.
+Furthermore, a defendant can exercise a constitutional right to simply not talk to the police when not in custody.
+Commenting on the fact that a defendant exercised a constitutional right is inherently prejudicial and is a recognized basis for a mistrial or reversal of a conviction.